 For most of our clients, they come to us in need of some serious help because they are experiencing an IRS levy.
 Our clients need the IRS levy stopped and avoided as well need to get their lives and their businesses back on track.
 Flat Fee Tax Service, Inc. specializes in stopping and avoiding an IRS Levy.
 Our team of IRS tax professionals also prepare to miss, unfiled tax returns as well as Penalty Abatement’s, Installment Agreements and placing taxpayers into Currently Uncollectable status.

-Flat Fee Tax Service, Inc. guarantees to stop an IRS levy on your wages.
+Flat Fee Tax Service guarantees to stop an IRS levy on your wages in one day.
 Our IRS tax resolution team will evaluate and put a plan in place and execute on our plan so that you can be free of IRS interference.
 Our team of IRS tax professionals has seen every conceivable IRS problem.
 Most of our clients have come close to losing everything from their life savings to their families.
 We’re here to help you get your life back on the right tax track quickly and efficiently.

 During the government shutdown, the IRS had temporarily stopped issuing federal liens as well as bank and wage levies, but IRS computer systems (automated collection system) were still sending automatically generated notices warning taxpayers, like you, about potential future collection action.
 With the end of the government shutdown, the IRS collection process is in full enforcement mode.